SIMPLE-AstroDB/SIMPLE-db/README.md

 ```
 and navigate to the indicated URL.

-A live version of this app can be found [here](http://database.bdnyc.org).
+A live version of this app can be found [here](http://database.bdnyc.org) with a backup available at [Heroku](http://bdnyc-app.herokuapp.com/).

 ## How to Cite